-There are plenty of reviews providers out there.
+There are plenty of customer reviews providers out there.
 So, what differentiates them from each other?
 What are the most important qualities for a review provider to have?

 For starters, because online reviews can provide such important value to your SEO and visibility strategies, it’s immensely important to have a reviews provider that is partnered with Google.

-In order for your star-rating to be visible in Google Ads, Google has to know that your shop receives new reviews constantly.
+In order for your star-ratings to be visible in Google Ads, Google has to know that your shop receives new reviews constantly.
 With Google Ads’ ad-extensions, you can add these star-ratings to your ads.

 For example, the Trusted Shops Review Collector helps shop owners automate the process of sending out review request emails.